MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started.md

 ## Step 4: Export data to other channels

-You can create *refined events* (a virtual view) from your web analytics data.
+You can create *refined events* (a virtual view) of your web analytics data.
 Then filter and export the data to Azure Data Lake Storage.
 You can ingest the exported data as a data source into audience insights.

 1. [Create refined events](refined-events.md) for export.